phpactor/language-server/README.md

   features.
 - Can run as either a TCP server (accepting many connections) or a STDIO server (invoked by the client).
-- Can handle multiple sessions.
+- Multiple sessions.
 - Can manage text document synchronization.
+- Support for services.
+- Support for bi-directional requests.

 See the [Language Server Specification](https://microsoft.github.io/language-server-protocol/specification)